122 mm howitzer M1938 (M-30): Summary

 In the M-30, RKKA units finally received a modern divisional howitzer which successfully combined increased firepower and better mobility with reliability and ease of use.
 A summary of its employment by the Red Army was provided by Marshal G. F. Odintsov, who said "Nothing can be better".
 The long post-war employment of the howitzer is additional testimony to its combat and operational utility and effectiveness.

 It is hard to compare the M-30 directly with contemporary foreign guns since the artillery of France, Germany and United States employed in similar roles was either the much smaller 105 mm (Great Britain used the even smaller—87.6 mm—25 pounder gun-howitzer) or much larger 150 to 155 mm caliber guns.
 Howitzers of similar calibers existed but most of those were World War I era pieces, such as the Vickers 114 mm howitzer used by the Finnish Army.
 Naturally, 150 mm howitzers were more powerful, but much heavier than the M-30; while 105 mm pieces were lighter but their smaller shells contained less explosive.

 The most direct German equivalent was the 10.5 cm leFH 18 light howitzer.
 Weighing 1985 kg, it had a maximum elevation of 42°, muzzle velocity of 470 m/s and maximum range of 10,675 m.
 In the upgraded leFH 18/40 version, muzzle velocity was improved to 540 m/s, elevation to 45° and range to 12,325 m.
-About equal in range, the German howitzer had a less powerful HE shell and its smaller maximum elevation made it less effective against dug-in troops, although it also weighed some 400 kg less than M-30.
+About equal in range, the German howitzer had a less powerful HE shell and its smaller maximum elevation made it less effective against dug-in troops, although it also weighed some 400 kg less than the M-30.
 Both guns were well suited for mass production with 16,887 M-30s and 15,388 leFH 18 built in 1941–45.

 Ammunition data

 The M-30 could fire all types of 122 mm howitzer ammunition used by the RKKA, including old Russian and imported shells.
-During and after World War II new types of ammunition were developed, notably HEAT shells.
+During and after World War II, new types of ammunition were developed, notably HEAT shells.
 The World War II era HEAT shell BP-460A could pierce 100–160 mm of armor at 90°; the post-war BP-1 managed 200 mm at 90°, 160 mm at 60°, and 80 mm at 30°.
 HE-Frag projectiles of type OF-462 that were initially developed for the M-30 howitzer can be fired from modern 122 mm ordnance pieces and are still in Russian Army service.